simon-staal/EE_Module_Feedback/EEE_3rd_Year_Modules.md

 Didn’t watch a single lecture and still got a decent grade. - Daryl

 Not a very hard module if you can learn stuff yourself.
 You really don’t have to go to the lectures I think but it’s good to give your day routine.
 The Google Colab stuff was actually fun and machine learning helped.
 Use the feedback in the interim report because they like you to explain stuff in a certain way.
 Do not think you can leave the report last minute, I tried this and almost failed the module so make sure you leave time to run simulations, write up and format.
-Also split up the notebook running between mates and computers if you can. – Simi
+Also split up the notebook running between mates and computers if you can. – Simi (EEE)

 ### Robotic Manipulation
 **Imperial Module Page: [here](http://intranet.ee.ic.ac.uk/electricalengineering/eecourses_t4/course_content.asp?c=ELEC60030&s=J3#start)**

 **This module was introduced in 2021-22**

+## EEE Only Modules
 ### Instrumentation
 **Imperial Module Page: [here](http://intranet.ee.ic.ac.uk/electricalengineering/eecourses_t4/course_content.asp?c=ELEC60018&s=T3#start)**